-My upcoming book, is a biographical novel based on the life of my great-great grand aunt, leading Australian suffragist, Henrietta Augusta Dugdale.
+My latest book is a biographical novel based on the life of my great-great grand aunt, leading Australian suffragist, Henrietta Augusta Dugdale.

 For many years I have lived in Perth in an old Federation house.
 Occasionally I travel to exciting, out-of-the-way places, but still enjoy retreating to the natural beauty of the South West with my husband whenever I can.